redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 #### yarn audit / npm audit

-Both `yarn` and `npm` package managers have a built-in function called `audit` to catch known issues, making it really easy to add as a pipeline step or pre-commit hook.
+Both `yarn` and `npm` package managers have a built-in function called `audit` to catch known issues, making it really simple to add as a pipeline step or pre-commit hook.

 ![yarn audit identifying a dodgy dependency in the terminal](./img/yarn-audit.png)